If you have not read the previous chapter you may want to read that one first. Click the button below to be taken to the previous chapter.

 A loud boom rumbles everything.
 The vibration rattles Apricot to the bone, her ears ring as though she has just heard a bomb go off.
 When the light dies out and Apricot can hear again, Shiori is pulling her up off the ground screaming something but it is muffled.
 Cortez is stands dazed as well.

-With his rod out Shiori hold it up into the air the rings rattling wildly.
+With his rod stabbed into the brick Shiori holds it up into the air the rings rattling wildly in the strange force.
+He stabalizes himself pulling on her arm.
 “Get up!
 Get up!
 We got to run!”
-Apricot hears as she is tugged off the ground.
+Apricot hears him roar as she is tugged off the ground.
 “Get up!”

 Apricot’s vision is caught up in purple flames.
 Her entire body immolating in the radiance.
 She feels Shiori let go taking a step back away from her.
 Stumbling forward she nods her head to Shiori.
 Turning from her he runs down the side of the building.
 Following, Apricot is close behind Shiori.
 Remembering Cortez she looks back to see Cortez staring down from the top at the white beam shining out of the circle.
 “Cortez!”
 She screams out.
 Her voice did not carry as the rumbling sounds and paranormal screams were like a perpetual thunder.